 Welcome to our Website

 This site introduces you to the Lorton and Derwentfells Local History Society, L&DFLHS, its activities, its publications, and historical resources.
 For more about the Society's role, please scroll down.
-To see a poster for our next event please click here.
+For news about our next event please click here.

 The Society has a Facebook page where you can keep up to date with our activities and publications, follow links to relevant material and join the discussion about the local history of our area.
 You do not need a Facebook account to read the material, but you do if you wish to contribute.
 Go to our Facebook page by clicking LortonLocalHistorySociety.